Speed limits in Canada: Ontario

 Ontario's first provincial legislation governing automobile use came into effect in 1903, which included a 15 mph speed limit.
 The first provincial Highway Traffic Act (passed in 1923) changed the speed limit for highways to 25 mph.

 Limits were later increased, for rural roads, to 50 mph and then again to 60 mph.
 In 1968, the maximum speed limit for freeways was raised to 70 mph.
-In 1976, the maximum speed limit for freeways was reduced to 60 mph, while the rural limit was reduced to 50 mph, except for main highways running through northern Ontario, which were reduced to 55 mph.

-In 1977, highways started using the metric system, with speeds being increased slightly to a maximum ranging from 80 to 100 km/h.
+In 1976, due to the oil crisis, the maximum speed limit was reduced while simultaneously being metrified to 100 km/h for freeways, while the rural limit was reduced to 80 km/h, except for main highways running through northern Ontario, which were reduced to 90 km/h.
+In 1977, as a result of the metrification, the speed limits increased slightly to a maximum ranging from 80 to 100 km/h while signs were being changed.

-In 2013, "speed too fast / exceed speed limit" contributed to 18.4% of all collisions, while "speeding" accounted for 55.2% of all driving convictions.
-An Ontario-based group is lobbying to increase speed limits from 100 km/h to 120 to 130 km/h.
+In 2012, an Ontario-based group lobbied to increase speed limits on the 400-series highways from 100 km/h to 120 to 130 km/h.
+However, the Minister of Transportation at the time Bob Chiarelli rejected the petition, citing speed accounted for 20% of fatal collisions, and that Ontario highways were among the safest in North America and he intended to keep it that way.

 In 2015, the Ontario government announced a plan to reduce residential speed limits from the statutory default 50 km/h, either by reducing the statutory limit to 40 km/h or by giving municipalities the option to set their own statutory speed limits, as well as allowing posted speed limits in school zones to be lowered to 30 km/h.